imagineLife/big-site/content/mongo/performance/Indexes/single-field-indexes.md

 parentDir: mongo/performance
 author: Jake Laursen
 excerpt: The Power of an index on a single field
-tags: db, mongodb, performance, indexes
+tags: ["database" "mongodb", "performance", "indexes"]
 ---

 # Single Field Indexes